RCruento/Projet_Stage/bootstrap/docs/4.0/components/dropdowns.md

 {% endhighlight %}

 {% callout info %}
-##### `data-toggle="dropdown"` still required
+##### `` still required

-Regardless of whether you call your dropdown via JavaScript or instead use the data-api, `data-toggle="dropdown"` is always required to be present on the dropdown's trigger element.
+Regardless of whether you call your dropdown via JavaScript or instead use the data-api, `` is always required to be present on the dropdown's trigger element.
 {% endcallout %}

 ### Options